-Workplace Wednesday: A Work Day with IntentionJune 2, 2021
+Workplace Wellness: A Work Day with IntentionJune 2, 2021

-In this week’s Workplace Wednesday, we look at ways to create intention in your workdays.
+In this week’s Workplace Wellness, we look at ways to create intention in your workdays.

 Does your workday ever feel like a race that starts with energy and intention at 9 am, but then ends with you slowly hobbling across the finish line at 5 pm?
 Without intention, days can turn into weeks of this race played on repeat.
 Or months.